Global Communication: BA

 As technological advances bring the world’s peoples closer together, the ability to communicate effectively across cultures and languages is becoming increasingly valuable.
 Excellent communication skills are highly valued by employers, and in this age of multinational corporations, businesses are looking for employees who speak a second language.
 In addition, positions with nonprofit organizations and various government agencies encourage strong communication skills, second language abilities, and a broad understanding of globalization.

-Since speech communication is a skill highly valued by employers, and communication is critical to many areas, graduates can find careers with many businesses and organization, and with their second language skills, they can work in numerous positions for global corporations.
+Since communication is a skill highly valued by employers, and communication is critical to many areas, Coomunication Studies majors can find careers in many areas.

 - Communication consultant